 But the greatest offseason boat party in NFL history—the one that made boat parties cool—was the one thrown by members of the 2005 Minnesota Vikings in what will forever be known as the “Minnesota Vikings Love Boat Scandal.”

 Who Was on the Vikings Love Boat?

-Cornerback Fred Smoot, who spent two years with the Vikings and seven with the Washington Redskins, was the ringleader of the entire operation.
+Cornerback Fred Smoot, who spent two years in Minneapolis with the Vikings and seven with the Washington Redskins, was the ringleader of the entire operation.
 He had one night and $80,000 to throw the rookies a party on the team’s bye week.
 Usually, this took place at a club.
 Smoot decided to switch things up, and boy was it unforgettable.

 “You would’ve thought the President was moving at this time,” Smoot told Barstool Sports in a 14-minute-long documentary in 2018.

-Vikings players to board one of the ships included quarterback Daunte Culpepper, Bryant McKinnie, Nate Burleson, Mewelde Moore, Pat Williams, Ralph Brown, Jermaine Wiggins, Troy Williamson, Travis Taylor, Kevin Williams, Lance Johnstone, Moe Williams and Willie Offord.
+Former Vikings players to board one of the ships included quarterback Daunte Culpepper, Bryant McKinnie, Nate Burleson, Mewelde Moore, Pat Williams, Ralph Brown, Jermaine Wiggins, Troy Williamson, Travis Taylor, Kevin Williams, Lance Johnstone, Moe Williams and Willie Offord.
 There were reportedly 17 players in total who participated.